Touch the Stones at Stonehenge: Can You Really Do It?

 Why Touching the Stones Is Usually Not Allowed

-Stonehenge is over 4,000 years old and extremely fragile.
-Touching the stones is restricted for several important reasons:
+The reality is, Stonehenge is over 4,000 years old and extremely fragile and overtime people have taken advantage of it.
+Touching the stones is now restricted for a few key reasons:

-- Erosion: Oils and moisture from hands can slowly damage the stone surface
+- Erosion: Oils and moisture from hands has slowly damaged the stone surfaces

 - Preservation: Limiting contact helps protect the monument for future generations